 If you consent to a blood draw, Notice of Suspension will be mailed to you by DPS if the test result is .08 or greater.
 You only have 10 days to request a hearing when you receive the notice in the mail.

-The Law Offices of Deandra M. Grant, PC can schedule your ALR hearing for you and can also represent you at your hearing in order to help you reach a positive outcome.
-Protecting your driving privileges is extremely important to our firm, and we will use our extensive knowledge and experience to fight for your driver's license.
+Deandra Grant Law can schedule your ALR hearing for you and can also represent you at your hearing in order to help you reach a positive outcome.
+Protecting your driving privileges is extremely important to our firm, and our Dallas ALR hearing attorneys will use their extensive knowledge and experience to fight for your driver's license.

 The Texas Department of Public Safety (DPS) must prove at your ALR hearing that the police officer had a legal reason to come in contact with you, had probable cause to arrest you for DWI and you failed or refused chemical testing.
 If you are accused of failing the test, DPS must also prove that you had a breath or blood alcohol concentration of .08% or greater.
 If you are accused of refusing chemical testing (a breath test or blood test) DPS must prove that the officer had probable cause to make a DWI arrest, that you were driving a vehicle in a public place and that you actually refused.

 Fight your DWI charges and challenge your administrative license revocation with a skilled defense lawyer such as Deandra Grant at your side.
 You deserve aggressive representation, and you need it if you are to have a chance of keeping your driving privileges.